 - 1 x electrical adaptor

-- 1 x set of tools (3 tools in total) that will help you with the minimal maintenance work that this drone requires every now and again
+- 1 x set of tools (3 tools in total) that will help you with the minimal maintenance work that this drone requires every now and then

 - 1 x transmission cable